 Our goal is to advance the development of our differentiated pipeline of orally administered, small molecule drug candidates to treat metabolic and inflammatory diseases to minimize their long-term complications and to improve the lives of patients.
 In December 2021, the Company announced a strategic decision to prioritize the development of its lead program TTP399, a novel, oral, liver-selective glucokinase activator.
 This decision included a reduction in the Company's workforce affecting approximately 65% of its employees.
-We are actively seeking to raise non-dilutive capital through licensing TTP399 in regions outside of North America and Europe and are also actively seeking licensing deals for HPP737 and other assets.
+We are also actively seeking licensing deals for our other assets.
 As key components of our strategy, we are focused on:

 - Continuing to advance TTP399 as a potential treatment for type 1 diabetes.
 On April 13, 2021, we announced that the U.S. Food and Drug Administration (FDA) has granted Breakthrough Therapy designation for TTP399 as an adjunctive therapy to insulin for the treatment of type 1 diabetes.
 The Breakthrough Therapy designation for TTP399 in type 1 diabetes was supported by the positive results from the phase 2 SimpliciT-1 Study, a multi-center, randomized, double-blind, adaptive study assessing the safety and efficacy of TTP399 as an adjunct to insulin therapy in adults with type 1 diabetes.
 In this trial, treatment with TTP399 resulted in a statistically significant improvement in HbA1c relative to placebo and a clinically meaningful decrease (40%) in the frequency of severe and symptomatic hypoglycemia.
-In addition the mechanistic study in patients with type 1 diabetes to determine the impact of TTP399 on ketone body formation during a period of acute insulin withdrawal indicated no increased risk of ketoacidosis with TTP399 during acute insulin withdrawal in patients with type 1 diabetes.
-These results are important since the FDA has declined to approve SGLT2 inhibitors as an adjunctive therapy in T1D, with concerns over the potential increase risks of diabetic ketoacidosis (DKA) in focus.
-The Company is planning two pivotal, placebo-controlled clinical trials of TTP399 in patients with type 1 diabetes and is engaged with the FDA on the optimal clinical trial designs for these studies.
-The Company expects to begin these pivotal studies in 2022. - Seeking additional strategic collaborations and additional funding to support the continued development and commercialization of our development programs.
+In addition the mechanistic study in patients with type 1 diabetes to determine the impact of TTP399 on ketone body formation during a period of acute insulin withdrawal indicated no increased risk of ketoacidosis with TTP399 during acute insulin withdrawal in patients with type 1 Diabetes ("T1D"), with concerns over the potential increased risks of diabetic ketoacidosis (DKA) in focus.
+The Company is planning two pivotal, placebo-controlled clinical trial designs for these studies.
+The Company expects to begin these pivotal studies in 2023. - Seeking additional strategic collaborations and additional funding to support the continued development and commercialization of our development programs.
 We will continue to seek additional funding to support the further development of our drug candidates.
 Such support may come from strategic collaborations with non-profit research funding organizations such as JDRF International or from collaboration agreements with other pharmaceutical companies.
 We are currently in active discussions with respect to financing, partnering and licensing transactions for the further development of TTP399.